 A knife is not a can opener, screwdriver, box cutter, or butter spreader.
 It is not safe to use a knife for any of these purposes, or any other purpose other than cutting.

 Knife skills are one of the first things--usually the first thing--you learn in culinary school.
 Why?
 Because they're the basis of almost every kitchen task, from making stock to baking pastries.
 If you don't get your basic knife skills down, you're going to flunk out, simple as that.

 The section below, Basic Knife Skills, gets into the basics of cutting.
 The very basics--books have been written about knife skills.
-I can't cover all of it, so I'm just going to stick to the most elementary skills: how to hold a knife and a few of the basic cuts you should master.
+We can't cover all of it here, so we're just going to stick to the most elementary skills: how to hold a knife and a few of the basic cuts you should master.

 4. Always Use a Non-Slip Cutting Board